The ICD-10 Diagnosis Codes for Providers

 WARNINGS AND PRECAUTIONS

-To reduce the risk of delayed infusion reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
+To reduce the risk of delayed infusion-related reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
 Patients with a history of chronic obstructive pulmonary disease may require additional post-infusion medications to manage respiratory complications.
 Consider prescribing short- and long-acting bronchodilators and inhaled corticosteroids for patients with chronic obstructive pulmonary disease.

-Interference with Serological Testing - Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive Indirect Antiglobulin Test (Indirect Coombs test).
+Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive indirect antiglobulin test (indirect Coombs test).
 Daratumumab-mediated positive indirect antiglobulin test may persist for up to 6 months after the last daratumumab infusion.
 Daratumumab bound to RBCs masks detection of antibodies to minor antigens in the patient’s serum.
-The determination of a patient’s ABO and Rh blood type are not impacted.
+The determination of a patient’s ABO and Rh blood type is not impacted.
 Notify blood transfusion centers of this interference with serological testing and inform blood banks that a patient has received DARZALEX®.
 Type and screen patients prior to starting DARZALEX®.

-Interference with Determination of Complete Response – Daratumumab is a human IgG kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
+Daratumumab is a human immunoglobulin G (IgG) kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
 This interference can impact the determination of complete response and of disease progression in some patients with IgG kappa myeloma protein.

-Please see full Prescribing Information.
+Please click here to see the full Prescribing Information.